Stanley Unwin (comedian): Comedy career

-In 1968, Unwin was invited to narrate "Happiness Stan", a six song fairy tale about a boy of the same name, taking up the entire side two of the Small Faces' album Ogdens' Nut Gone Flake, which reached number 1 in the UK Albums Chart.
+In 1968 Unwin was invited to narrate Happiness Stan, a six-song fairy tale about a boy of the same name, taking up the entire side two of the Small Faces' album Ogdens' Nut Gone Flake, which reached number 1 in the UK Albums Chart.

-In 1969, Unwin appeared in Gerry Anderson's "Supermarionation" TV series The Secret Service, both in person and as the voice of the puppet character Father Stanley Unwin, whose appearance was based on him.
-Episodes typically comprised one or more scenes in which the character of Unwin would attempt to baffle opponents with his gobbledegook.
+In 1969 appeared in Gerry Anderson's Supermarionation TV series The Secret Service, both in person and as the voice of the puppet character Father Stanley Unwin, whose appearance was based on him.
+Episodes typically consisted of one or more scenes in which the character of Unwin would attempt to baffle opponents with his gobbledegook.
 When Lew Grade, Anderson's financial backer and head of distributor ITC, was introduced to the Unwinese dialogue, he cancelled the production on the basis that he believed viewers would not understand what Unwin was saying, despite the fact that such confusion was intentional.

 Though professionally retired in his later decades, Unwin still continued to make occasional appearances.
-In the 1970s, he appeared on The Max Bygraves Show on ITV, sometimes speaking normally and sometimes in gobbledegook.
-In the final episode, Bygraves tested a number of gobbledegook phrases on Unwin, who claimed that he could not understand them.
-In 1985, Unwin recorded with Suns of Arqa on their album Ark of the Arqans, providing spoken word accompaniment in Unwinese on the first three tracks.
-In 1987, he recorded again with Suns of Arqa on their track "Erasmus Meets The Earthling", featured on their album Seven, and a remixed version of this track was released again in the 1990s.
+In the 1970s he appeared on The Max Bygraves Show on ITV, sometimes speaking normally and sometimes in gobbledegook.
+In the final episode Bygraves tested a number of gobbledegook phrases on Unwin, who claimed that he could not understand them.
+In 1985 Unwin recorded with Suns of Arqa on their album Ark of the Arqans, providing spoken accompaniment in Unwinese on the first three tracks.
+In 1987 he recorded again with Suns of Arqa on their track Erasmus Meets The Earthling, featured on their album Seven, and a remixed version of this track was released again in the 1990s.
 He appeared as himself in a hospital scene of Inside Victor Lewis-Smith.
-In 1994, Unwin collaborated with British dance music act Wubble-U on their single "Petal"; on its re-release in 1998, the track ranked number 55 in the UK Chart.
-In 1998, Unwin made a cameo appearance in the Aardman Animations series Rex the Runt, as an accountant who speaks largely in fairly standard English, occasionally lapsing inexplicably into Unwinese.
+In 1994 Unwin collaborated with British dance music act Wubble-U on their single Petal; on its rerelease in 1998 the track ranked number 55 in the UK Chart.
+In 1998 Unwin made a cameo appearance in the Aardman Animations series Rex the Runt, as an accountant who speaks largely in fairly standard English, occasionally lapsing inexplicably into Unwinese.

 Unwinese

-Unwinese, also known as "Basic Engly Twenty Fido", was an ornamented and mangled form of English in which many of the words were deliberately corrupted in a playful and humorous manner, but which was still largely comprehensible to the listener.
+Unwinese, also known as Basic Engly Twenty Fido, was an ornamented and mangled form of English in which many of the words were deliberately corrupted in a playful and humorous manner but which was still largely comprehensible to the listener.
 Unwin's performances could be hilarious yet disorientating, where the meaning and context were conveyed in a disguised and picturesque style.
-For example, in his talk on music, "Populode of the Musicolly", Unwin says:
+For example in his talk on music, Populode of the Musicolly, Unwin says:

 They do in fact go back to Ethelrebbers Unready, King Albert's burnt capers where, you know, the toast fell in and the dear lady did get a very cross knit and smote him across the eardrome excallybold.
 The great sword which riseyhuff and Merlin forevermore was the beginning of the Great Constitution of the Englishspeaking peeploders of these islone, oh yes.

-Unwinese has been compared to Lewis Carroll's nonsense poetry, such as Jabberwocky, where the sentences sound superficially like English when read aloud, but their precise meaning is unclear.
+Unwinese has been compared to Lewis Carroll's nonsense poetry, such as Jabberwocky, where the sentences sound superficially like English when read aloud but their precise meaning is unclear.